CiscoDevNet/terraform-provider-aci/docs/data-sources/application_epg.md

     * `ipam_gateway` (ipamGateway) - (string) The IP address management (IPAM) gateway of the Relation To Domain object.
 Only applicable for Nutanix domains.
 This attribute is supported in ACI versions: 6.0(3d) and later.
     * `lag_policy_name` (lagPolicyName) - (string) The link aggregation group (LAG) policy name of the Relation To Domain object.
 This attribute is supported in ACI versions: 3.2(10e) to 3.2(10g), 3.2(7f) and later.
     * `netflow_direction` (netflowDir) - (string) The NetFlow monitoring direction of the Relation To Domain object.
 This attribute is supported in ACI versions: 3.0(1k) and later.
-    * `enable_netflow` (netflowPref) - (string) The Netflow enabled status for the Relation To Domain object.
+    * `enable_netflow` (netflowPref) - (string) The NetFlow enabled status for the Relation To Domain object.
 This attribute is supported in ACI versions: 2.2(1k) and later.
     * `number_of_ports` (numPorts) - (string) The number of ports of the Relation To Domain object.
 This attribute is supported in ACI versions: 4.0(1h) and later.
     * `port_allocation` (portAllocation) - (string) Port allocation for ports.
 This attribute is supported in ACI versions: 4.0(1h) and later.
     * `primary_encapsulation` (primaryEncap) - (string) The primary encapsulation of the Relation To Domain object.
 This is used when the class preference is set to 'useg'.
 This attribute is supported in ACI versions: 1.2(2g) and later.